Asqiir/relaxdays-hackathon-submission-lager/Readme.md

 * Port 8080 is used here, so it shouldn't be already used
 * This program uses the file `data.json`.
 (So this name shouldn't be used for anything else in the same direction.)

+## please note

+that the command line output conaining `[` is done automatically by the framework.
+Mine is the one without.

 ## Commands to run

 ```bash